diabeatz96/FalseStory/README.md

 ### What's next for MyMuscles

 MyMuscles definitely has a lot of features we want to add onto after this hacakathon.
 We want to add more mobile functionality.
 We also set-up a mock settings page as a placeholder for what we envision with what we could do to maximize customizability for the website.
 Mainly we wanted to be able to change out the body graphic based on the gender selection.
-We thought it would be important for a future update to have a women's/nonbinary body also be represented, since muscles structure is slightly different and we want users to feel connected with the avatar.
+We thought it would be important for a future update to have more inclusive body options, relating to gender and size be represented, since everyone's body is slightly different, we want users to feel connected with the avatar.